DefSol/poshfiles/README.md

 I plan to evolve this for my needs, so if you like, then fork away.
 Let me know how you go.

-My style of work flow differes from Scot in that I prefer this repo to be outside of the PowerShell profile structure.
+My style of work flow differes from Scott in that I prefer this repo to be outside of the PowerShell profile structure.
 This allows me to change scripts, perhaps test them mmmmm, before I then release.

 ~~So my first code commit will be looking at how I can release a version to my PowerShell profile.
 Something to think about no doubt.~~